ferrous-systems/rust-exercises/exercise-book/src/nrf52-code-organisation.md

 # nRF52 Code Organization

-## Workshop Materials
+## Training Materials

-You will need a local copy of the workshop materials.
+You will need a local copy of the training materials.
 We recommend the Github release as it contains pre-compiled HTML docs and pre-compiled dongle firmware, but you can clone the repo with `git` and check out the appropriate tag as well if you prefer.

 Ask your trainer which release/tag you should be using.